soldotno/SarDatabases/README.md

 ==============================
 A ZF2 module to make connecting to databases a breeze

-Currently includes support for MongoDB
+Currently only includes support for MongoDB, but more will be added eventually

 ==